PHYCS 3730/6720 Lab Exercise

 length (number of components) from the keyboard, one value per line,

 without prompts.
 Stop when the end of file is reached.
-Put the
+(If you aren't

-components in a vector v (Make it a Python list, not a numpy
+put the components in a vector v (Make it a Python list, not a

 vector (list).
 So if you have a float x,